Privacy Policy

 3. How we collect information

-We may collect personal information directly from you when you contact us, complete a form, book an appointment, provide documents, speak with us, instruct us, sign documents, make a payment or use our website.
+We may collect personal information directly from you when you contact us, complete a form, book an appointment, provide documents, speak with us, instruct us, verify your identity, sign documents, make a payment or use our website.

 We may also collect personal information from third parties where it is lawful and appropriate to do so, including: